SAP-samples/teched2025-DA266/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called DA266 - Operationalizing AI with SAP Databricks in SAP Business Data Cloud.
+It covers end-to-end workflows and scripts for two main data product scenarios: **Cashflow Prediction** and **Payment Delay Prediction**.
+The repository is organized to support both learning (Exercise) and reference (Solution) use cases, with each scenario broken down into modular notebooks that guide you through the data science lifecycle.

 ## Overview